Introduction: Samuel Whysong is known as a Bedford County, Pennsylvania gunsmith from a map in the 1877 county atlas, and from the 1877 tax roll.

 1865: The following item from the 1865 book "Report Relative to Frauds at Elections, in Certain Counties of the Commonwealth of Pennsylvania..." indicates that Samuel Whysong participated in the Pennsylvania state election of 1864 from a hospital in Philadelphia.

-1861-1865 Samuel Bates' "History of Pennsylvania Volunteers, 1861-5" indicates that Samuel "Wysong" enlisted in Company K of the Fifty-fifth Regiment as a Private on November 5, 1861 and again on March 2, 1864 and was discharged on August 3, 1865 for wounds received at Chesterfield Courthouse, Virginia.
+1861-1865 Volume II of Samuel Bates' ""History of Pennsylvania Volunteers, 1861-5" indicates that Samuel "Wysong" enlisted in Company K of the Fifty Fifth Regiment as a Private on November 5, 1861 and again on March 2, 1864 and was discharged on August 3, 1865 for wounds received at Chesterfield Courthouse, Virginia.

 1869: The following notice of the death of Samuel Whysong's father appears in the February 2, 1869 issue of the "Bedford Gazette" newspaper.